seacen/Compulsorinese/getting-started.md

 ## 4 Simple Fields

-Say we have a financial API that enable you to buy shares from stock markets, in order to place a buy order in the market, you will of course need to specify the stock _Symbol_ you want to buy, the _Exchange_ this stock belongs to, the _Quantity_ you want to buy and on what _Price_ you want to buy it for.
+Say we have a financial API that enables you to buy shares from stock markets.
+In order to place a buy order in the market, you will of course need to specify the stock _Symbol_ you want to buy, the _Exchange_ this stock belongs to, the _Quantity_ you want to buy and on what _Price_ you want to buy it for.
 Easy-peasy.
 Now the API we design have little choices but to expose the following 4 fields:

 | Field Name | Required | Description |
 | :--- | :--- | :--- |